ayasme/YouTube-Unlisted-Downloader/README.md

 # YouTube-Unlisted-Downloader
 Script for downloading unlisted YouTube videos before they are made private on July 23rd, 2021.
+Requires [Python 3.x](https://www.python.org/).

 ## Usage
 Create a config.yaml file that includes the following information.
 See example_config.yaml for an example.